 Navigation Data Validation and Verification

-Military aviation organizations sometimes experience navigational challenges when using Digital Aeronautical Flight Information File (DAFIF®) alone.
-These challenges can include lack of complete Global Coverage, quality Data Integrity, and adaptable Multi-Platform Utility.
-This means there may be instances in which they cannot go where they need to go, when they need to go and the aircrews may not have complete faith in the integrity of the data being used to navigate the aircraft.
+Military aviation organizations may experience some navigational challenges when using the Digital Aeronautical Flight Information File (DAFIF®) alone.
+These challenges can include lack of complete Global Coverage, Data Integrity concerns, or data that is not as adaptable to Multi-Platform Utility.
+The pilots may not be able to go where they need to go when they need to, and the aircrews may not have complete faith in the integrity of the data being used to navigate the aircraft.
 In other cases, the data may not support all the capabilities of the modern aircraft fleet.
-These shortcomings can lead Military organizations to experience unnecessary costs of purchasing additional data coverage where the DAFIF® navigation data is either missing or in unusable for their mission.
+These shortcomings can lead Military organizations to incur unnecessary costs of purchasing additional data coverage where the DAFIF® navigation data is either missing or in unusable for their mission.

 AeroNavData uses a systematic approach to solving aeronautical navigation data problems.
-This approach is a result of our deep team experience working with the National Geospatial-Intelligence Agency (NGA), Department of Defense (DoD), U.S. Air Force, Federal Aviation Administration (FAA), and within the aviation industry for over 25 years.
-Solving only the problem of missing data helps slightly, if at all, because anomalies can be introduced into the navigation data chain in myriad ways.
-Recurring verification and validation throughout the process reduces this risk considerably.
-At AeroNavData we validate the data to ensure it is complete, correct, and safe for the intended use.
+This approach is a result of our deep team experience working with the National Geospatial-Intelligence Agency (NGA), Department of Defense (DoD), U.S. Military, Federal Aviation Administration (FAA), and within the aviation industry.
+AeroNavData’s performance of repetitive verification and validation throughout the data process eliminates the risk of anomalies being introduced into the navigation data chain.
+At AeroNavData we thoroughly validate all data to ensure it is comprehensive, accurate, and safe for the intended use.

-A systematic approach places strong emphasis on higher Data Integrity as each step is a unique opportunity to identify, isolate, and correct errors before they are passed to the next step in the sequence.
+Our systematic approach places a strong emphasis on high Data Integrity and each step in the process is a unique opportunity to identify, isolate, and correct errors before they are passed to the next step in the sequence.

-Aircraft Systems and Crew Safety are also enhanced from this systematic approach as it determines commonality among diverse equipment during the design and testing phase of the navigation data.
+Aircraft Systems and Crew Safety are enhanced by this systematic approach by determining commonality among diverse equipment during navigation data design and testing.
 Rather than expecting the aircraft to be modified to accept the data or the crew to learn unique ways of doing common tasks, the systematic approach would ensure that new aircraft systems comply with the requirements of ARINC and/or DAFIF® up front – before the aircraft is certified.